Measurement of the inclusive $\mathrm{t\bar{t}}$ production cross section in proton-proton collisions at $\sqrt{s} =$ 5.02 TeV: Introduction

 \section{Introduction}

 The top quark is the most massive elementary particle in the standard model (SM).
 The study of its production and properties is one of the core elements of the CERN LHC physics program.
 At the LHC, top quarks are primarily produced in pairs (\ttbar), and the \ttbar production cross section is sensitive to the gluon parton distribution function (PDF) of the proton~\cite{Sirunyan:2017azo} and to the top quark pole mass~\cite{Sirunyan:2018goh}.
-The ATLAS and CMS Collaborations have performed several cross section measurements with increasing precision in a variety of decay channels at four proton-proton (\pp) collision energies~\cite{Sirunyan:2017ule,ATLAStt12,Aad:2014kva,Khachatryan:2016mqs,Khachatryan:2016yzq,ATLAStt13TeV2,Khachatryan:2015uqb,Khachatryan:2016kzg,CMS:2021vhb,Aaij:2018imy}, as well as in proton-nucleus~\cite{Sirunyan:2017xku} and nucleus-nucleus~\cite{Sirunyan:2020kov} collisions.
+The ATLAS, CMS, and LHCb Collaborations have performed several cross section measurements with increasing precision in a variety of decay channels at four proton-proton (\pp) collision energies~\cite{Sirunyan:2017ule,ATLAStt12,Aad:2014kva,Khachatryan:2016mqs,Khachatryan:2016yzq,ATLAS:2019hau,Khachatryan:2015uqb,Khachatryan:2016kzg,CMS:2021vhb,Aaij:2018imy}, as well as in proton-nucleus~\cite{Sirunyan:2017xku} and nucleus-nucleus~\cite{Sirunyan:2020kov} collisions.

 The first measurement of the \ttbar production cross section, \stt, in \pp collisions at a center-of-mass energy of 5.02\TeV, was performed by the CMS experiment analyzing events with one or two leptons ($\ell=$ electron or muon) and at least two jets, using a data sample taken in 2015 that corresponds to an integrated luminosity of 27.4\pbinv.
-The measurement of $\stt=69.5 \pm 6.1 \stat \pm 5.6 \syst \pm 1.6 \lum\pb$ was obtained from the combination of the results in the individual decay channels~\cite{Sirunyan:2017ule}.
+The measurement of $\stt=69.5 \pm 6.1 \stat \pm 5.6 \syst \pm 1.6 \lum\pb$ was obtained from the combination of the results in the dilepton and single lepton decay channels~\cite{Sirunyan:2017ule}.

 During the year 2017, the LHC delivered a subset of \pp collisions at $\sqrt{s}=5.02\TeV$ and CMS collected a data sample corresponding to 302\pbinv, an increase in integrated luminosity of more than an order of magnitude compared to the data set recorded in 2015.
 A distinct feature of this data sample is the low number of additional interactions per bunch crossing (pileup) with respect to the standard operating conditions of the LHC.
 We present here a measurement of \stt using events with two opposite-charge different-flavor leptons, \ie, one electron and one muon ($\Pepm{}\Pgm^\mp$), and at least two jets.
 The cross section is extracted using a counting experiment and the result is then combined with the measurement in the $\ell$+jets final state contained in Ref.~\cite{Sirunyan:2017ule}.